chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 }
 ```

 Although at first glance, this function looks simple, it has made a lot of assumption about its input argument.
-The obvious assumption is that the score is between 1 and
+The obvious assumption is that the score is between 1 and 100.
+The not so obvious assumpution is that is indeed a number.
+As javascript is a

+What should the return value of this function be if the input `score` is a string.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2MDUwMzM5M119
+eyJoaXN0b3J5IjpbMzc3NDk1ODUyXX0=
 -->